kaifishr/SciFormer/README.md

 Finally, a `Classifier` module takes the output of the last `TransformerBlock` and applies a linear transformation to the network's final prediction.

+# Random search

+A simple random search method has been implemented to explore the model in more depth and to better understand the interplay of the model's various hyperparameters such as

+- sequence length
+- token embedding dimensions
+- number of attention heads
+- number of transformer blocks
+- hidden expansion
+- dropout probability
+- use of bias in self-attention module
+- learning rate

 # Discussion

 Running a few experiments showed that the model's test accuracy improves with an increased number of attention heads, head dimension, and sequence length (in that order).
 Adding more attention blocks always resulted in higher test accuracy.

 # TODO